How you can be seated in a

 cross-legged position supporting first one and then both ankles comfortably on

-the shin or thigh of your opposite leg.
+the shin or thigh of your opposite leg beneath them.

 breathing is free.